nogueira/picoReflow/README.md

 picoReflow
 ==========

-Turns a Raspberry Pi into a cheap, universal & web-enabled Reflow Oven Controller.
+Turns a NanoPi M1 into a cheap, universal & web-enabled Reflow Oven Controller.
 Of course, since it is basically just a robot sensing temperature and controlling environmental agitators (heating/cooling) you can use it as inspiration / basis when you're in need of a PID based temperature controller for your project.